grickly-nyu/grickly/README.md

 $ npm run build:production
 ```

-#### New to MySQL?
+## New to MySQL?

-If you decide on MySQL, install the free community edition of [MySQL](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://www.mysql.com/products/workbench/)
+If you decide on MySQL, install the free community edition of [MySQL](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://www.mysql.com/products/workbench/).

-1. start MySQL from the System Preferences
+1. Start MySQL from the System Preferences.
-2. open MySQL Workbench and [create a database](http://stackoverflow.com/questions/5515745/create-a-new-database-with-mysql-workbench) called mydatabase but don't create the tables since python will do that for you
+2. Open MySQL Workbench and [create a database](http://stackoverflow.com/questions/5515745/create-a-new-database-with-mysql-workbench) called mydatabase but don't create the tables since python will do that for you.
-3. Install the MySQL connector for Python, add the DATABASE_URL configuration, and create the database and tables
+3. Install the MySQL connector for Python, add the `DATABASE_URL` configuration, and create the database and tables.

 ```
 $ sudo pip install mysql-connector-python-rf